Natural History Museum

 Another one of the many museums/galleries in London, you will come across the Natural History Museum.
 Which is one of our personal favourites and we will tell you why, so keep reading on.

 Renown for its world-class visitor attraction and the amazing science research centre, it’s the perfect place for the whole family to enjoy and learn.
 You will be able to check out a unique collection about the biggest challenges facing the natural world today.
 As well as exploring and learning about the range of specimens that are home to the Natural History Museum through a variety of programmes, exhibitions and events all year long.

-Over four million people visit this beautiful building each year, and once you’ve seen it for yourself, you’ll understand why it’s so popular.
+Over four million people visit the beautiful building of the Natural History Museum each year, and once you’ve seen it for yourself, you’ll understand why it’s so popular.
 Besides being warm and dry, there are over 70 million fascinating specimens from the natural world on display there, from tiny creepy crawlies to huge dinosaur skeletons.

 Moreover, Sloane, who was a physician, is said to have collected “natural curiosities”.
 When a second collection by botanist Joseph Banks (who travelled with Captain James Cook) was added to Sloane’s collection, museum curators began to see a need for a separate location for these items.
 Sloane desired that his collection remain together at his death, and created a Board of Trustees to oversee its sale to the government for the bargain price of £20,000.

 A competition was held to determine the architect for the new building.
 The winner was Captain Francis Fowke who, unfortunately, died before he was able to complete his design.
 The honours then went to Alfred Waterhouse.
 Fortunately, the Natural History Museum got its own building in 1881, but didn’t fully get its independence and own board of directors until 1963 and was still known as British Museum (Natural History) right up until 1992.
 In 1986 the Geological Museum was merged with the NHM.